fxamacker/cbor/README.md

 Microsoft Corporation had NCC Group conduct a security assessment (PDF) which includes portions of this library in its scope.

-fxamacker/cbor has 98% coverage and is fuzz tested
+fxamacker/cbor has 98% coverage and is fuzz tested.

 Install with `go get github.com/fxamacker/cbor/v2` and `import "github.com/fxamacker/cbor/v2"`.
 See [Quick Start](#quick-start) to save time.